CODEORDIETRYING/-Spotify-Wrapped--like-Analytics/Problem Solving With SQL/README.md

   customer_id,
   category_name,
-  COUNT(*) AS rental_count,  --aggregating on customer_id and category_name to find the count MAX(rental_date) AS latest_rental_date --I included the maximum rental date to use as a criteria for choosing a top category in the case there is a tie.
+  COUNT(*) AS rental_count,  --aggregating on customer_id and category_name to find the count MAX(rental_date) AS latest_rental_date --I included the maximum rental date to use as a criteria for choosing a top category in case there is a tie.
-FROM complete_joint_dataset_with_rental_date
+FROM complete_joint_dataset
 GROUP BY
   customer_id,
   category_name;